- Purchase Green and Renewable Power in Maryland

-In April 2012, Baltimore County Council passed a revised Property Tax Credit for high performance homes that are LEED certified, achieve at least a silver rating according to the International Code Council's 700 National Green Building Standard (NGBS), or have certified energy efficiency improvements made by an approved building modeling system.
+In April 2012, Baltimore County Council passed a revised Property Tax Credit for high performance homes that are LEED certified, achieve at least a silver rating according to the International Code Council's 700 National Green Building Standard, or have certified energy efficiency improvements made by an approved building modeling system.
 The tax credit is for new or existing homes in the residential sector which are being renovated.
-All applications for the High Performance Home Tax Credit should follow the application instructions carefully, and submit their application to the Office of Budget and Finance in person or by emailing firstname.lastname@example.org.
-Questions about the application can be answered by email or by calling Customer Service at 410-887-2404.

 The allocated budget for the Energy Conservation Property Tax Credit has been met.
-There is currently a waiting list until 2018.
-All new applicants will be placed on a waiting list.
+There is currently a waiting list and all new applicants will be placed on a waiting list.

 Baltimore County offers a Property Tax Credit for solar energy devices or geothermal energy devices for residential or multi-family residential application.
 Eligible solar devices include that those heat or cool a structure, generate electricity for use in a structure, or provide hot water for use in a structure.
 Eligible geothermal devices may be used to heat or cool a structure or provide hot water for use in a structure.
 The amount of the property tax credit is set at the lesser of 50 percent of the cost of the system or $5,000 for heating devices and $1,500 for devices which supply hot water.